Jason Nightingale: 2015

 On 21 January 2015, Nightingale was named in St. George Illawarra's 2015 NRL Auckland Nines squad.
 On 3 May 2015, Nightingale was selected for the Kiwis for the 2015 Anzac Test against Australia on the wing in the Kiwis 26–12 win at Suncorp Stadium.
 On 19 June 2015, Nightingale re-signed with St. George Illawarra on a two-year contract until the end of the 2017 season after attracting offers from the New Zealand Warriors and the Cronulla-Sutherland Sharks.
 Nightingale finished the 2015 NRL season playing in 17 matches and scoring 5 tries for the Dragons.

 On 8 October 2015, Nightingale was selected in the 23-man New Zealand squad to tour England.
 Nightingale played in all 3 matches against England on the wing and scored a try in the Kiwis' 2-1 Baskerville Shield series loss.

 2016

 In round 3, against the South Sydney Rabbitohs, Nightingale played his 200th NRL career match, scoring a try in St. George Illawarra's 8–6 win at the Sydney Cricket Ground.
 On 6 May 2016, Nightingale played for the New Zealand Kiwis against Australia, playing on the wing in the 16–0 loss at Hunter Stadium.

 2017

 Nightingale was one of five players to have played all 24 games for the St. George Illawarra Dragons in 2017 and for the third season, was the club's top tryscorer (with 16).
 Overall, Nightingale finished equal sixth for tries scored in the 2017 NRL season.
 In Round 16 against Newcastle, Nightingale scored his 100th try in a winning effort of 32–28 in a second-half comeback.

 2018

 On 9 August 2018, it was reported that Nightingale had announced his retirement from rugby league, effective at the end of 2018.

+Post playing

+In 2024, Nightingale was made a life member of the St. George Illawarra Dragons.